Access to Higher Education – Diploma in Health

 these entry requirements before you

 How is it taught

-Typically, you should expect to be in College for approximately fifteen hours per week, normally over three days.
+Typically, you should expect to be in College for approximately fourteen hours per week, normally over three days.
 In addition, you will need to undertake approximately fifteen hours of independent study per week to include additional research and assessment work.

 How will I be assessed?